Why do we leave milk and cookies out for Santa?

-(WHTM) – Before settling into bed on Christmas Eve, leaving milk and cookies out for Santa Claus is a tradition.
+(WHTM) — Leaving milk and cookies out for Santa Claus before going to bed on Christmas Eve is a tradition for many families.

-When you wake up on Christmas morning, Santa will have dropped off the presents and the milk and cookies eaten and drank.

 Santa isn’t very picky as he will eat any cookie and drink any milk, but why do we leave milk and cookies out for Santa?